jherey/amazing-cabbage/src/pages/about.md

 ---
 title: About Me
-subtitle: This is a short page about me and my work.
+subtitle: ''
-img_path: images/about.jpg
+img_path: /images/potw2019-01-28-25edit.jpg
 menus:
   main:
     title: About
     weight: 4
 template: page
 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.
+**Jeremiah Olufayo** is a software developer in Lagos, Nigeria **.** After graduating from The Federal University of Technology, Akure, with a degree in Electrical and Electronics Engineering, he has some two years experience building products and horning his software development skills.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+> You don't have to be great to start, but you have to start to be great. <cite>Zig Ziglar</cite>

+As a hobby, Jeremiah Olufayo loves watching movies and hanging out with friends talking sports and life in general.

-*Thank You for reading!*
+_Thank You for reading!_